Pharmacy

 *New students will receive Blackboard login credentials in June each year.
 You will be able to complete the experiential education course after you’ve received login information.

-During the fall semester, all incoming pharmacy students are enrolled in Service and Care in the Community, a course based on an educational method in which the participants connect knowledge and theory to practice by combining service with reflection in a structured learning environment, through service work and active learning.
+During the fall semester, all incoming pharmacy students will be enrolled in Service and Care in the Community, a course based on an educational method in which the participants connect knowledge and theory to practice by combining service with reflection in a structured learning environment, through service work and active learning.
 This course is based on the conviction that providing service and care is critically important for anyone aspiring to become a member of a healthcare profession.

 The MCPHS University bookstore on the Boston campus is able to sell and rent textbooks to students.
 Shipping is free to students ordering course material.